chaoss/wg-risk/metrics/Committers.md

 This expression allows an end user to filter by commit count thresholds easily, and the number of rows returned is the "Total_Committers" for the repository.

-[Grimoire Lab](https://chaoss.biterg.io/app/kibana#/dashboard/Git) additionally proides insight into committers.
+[Grimoire Lab](https://chaoss.biterg.io/app/kibana#/dashboard/Git) additionally provides insight into committers.

 ## References
 1. Nora McDonald, Kelly Blincoe, Eva Petakovic, and Sean Goggins.
 2014.
 Modeling Distributed Collaboration on GitHub.
 Advances in Complex Systems 17(7 & 8).